We are excited for your visit! Please review the following information to help you plan for a successful museum experience.

 - Use inside voices.
 Your group will be sharing museum space with other visitors.

 - Stay together.
 Use a buddy system and visit restrooms or water fountains as a group.
 Keeping your group together also helps make room for other visitors.

 - Photography is allowed.
 Photography is permitted in all permanent collection galleries, but please be respectful of your tour guide and refrain from taking photos while discussing works of art.
-The use of flash is permitted as long as the flash device is an integral part of the camera (no external attachments are allowed).
+The use of flash is not permitted.

 - No backpacks, food, beverages, chewing gum, pens, or umbrellas are allowed in the galleries.
 Storage bins will be at the entrance for your convenience.
 Please note that pencils for sketching are permitted.